 UofSC procedures in the event of severe weather do not apply during IPPEs and APPEs.
 Students are required to contact their preceptor to determine whether travel to rotation is safe and/or the rotation site is open.
 If inclement weather is predicted, the student should develop a plan with their preceptor in advance.
 Under no circumstances should the student ASSUME that they are not to report to rotation.

 Temporary Student Attendance at an Alternate Campus

 Students may request to temporarily transfer to an alternate campus for a limited time period (less than 1 semester).
 Reasons for the request may be self/family health issues or personal issues.
 The student must meet with the Associate Dean for Student Affairs and Diversity to discuss the circumstances.
-If the 24 Return to Table of Contents Associate Dean for Student Affairs and Diversity deems the request valid, the alternate campus will be contacted to determine if any space or other applicable issues prevent the student from completing this temporary transfer.
+If the Associate Dean for Student Affairs and Diversity deems the request valid, the alternate campus will be contacted to determine if any space or other applicable issues prevent the student from completing this temporary transfer.
 Upon approval, the student must submit in writing a request for the transfer as well as the time period involved to the Associate Dean for Student Affairs and Diversity.

 Greenville campus students may attend classes on the Columbia campus for an individual day at a time as needs may arise of which the student will be present on the Columbia campus for an extracurricular or co-curricular event that day.
 Individual day attendance in these situations does not require a written or pre-approval from the Associate Dean for Student Affairs and Diversity.
 However, the affected student is responsible for communicating with the course coordinators on both campuses for the day in advance to determine any complications of this temporary attendance (i.e. in cases of exams or group presentations).